This is the BEST easy pickled banana peppers recipe! Sweet, salty and vinegary and so easy!

 Everything from light light yellow to deep orange and reds.
 The look absolutely stunning mixed together in the jars.

 This brine also works lovely for a quick sweet and tangy refrigerator pickle!
-Just slice up the pickles, cover with brine, and place them in the fridge.
+Just slice up the cucumbers, cover with brine, and place them in the fridge.

 - Bring the vinegar, sugar, mustard seed and celery seed to a rolling boil.

-- Bring brine to within 1/2" of the top.
+- Pour brine over peppers to within 1/2" of the top.

 - Leave for 1 week or longer (if you can stand it!)